-- Once your October claim is locked, click on the Low-Income Report-On-Site Students Only (enrolled students who have access to a meal) (including on-site virtual students).
-Once opened, complete the information required for each accredited site under your district by clicking on the drop down box and filling in the numbers that represent your school district.
-Once the site information is completed, be sure to save. ; - Once the report is SAVED and the numbers on the report added together match your October claim for reimbursement, you will be able to certify your Low-Income Report. - Once the report is certified, print out a copy, sign it, and fax to 405-521-2239.
-3 5
+- Once opened, complete the information required for each accredited site under your district by clicking on the drop down box and filling in the numbers that represent your school district.
+Once Once your October claim is locked, click on the Low-Income Report-On-Site Students Only (enrolled students who have access to a meal) (including on-site virtual students). the site information is completed, be sure to save. ... - Once the report is SAVED and the numbers on the report added together match your October claim for reimbursement, you will be able to certify your Low-Income Report. ч щ - Once the report is certified, print out a copy, sign it, and fax to 405-521-2239.